zahraulayasifa-projects/Unlocking-Business-Insights-at-Blinkit---Postgresql-Project/README.md

 ---

-> Designed to support strategic analysis through Power BI to enhance Blinkit’s operational efficiency and customer satisfaction 🚀
+> Designed to support strategic analysis through Postgresql to enhance Blinkit’s operational efficiency and customer satisfaction 🚀